simonwardjones/simonwardjones.co.uk/content/posts/linear_regression.md

 This article is the first of a series covering fundamental machine learning algorithms.
 Each post will be split into two parts
   1. [**The idea and key concepts**]({{< relref "#the-idea-and-key-concepts" >}})
-    - Most people should be able to follow this section and learn how the algorithm works 🤞
+    - Most people should be able to follow this section and learn how the algorithm works
   2. [**The nitty gritty**]({{< relref "#the-nitty-gritty" >}})
-    - This is for the interested reader and will include detailed mathematical derivations followed by an implementation in Python 🐍
+    - This is for the interested reader and will include detailed mathematical derivations followed by an implementation in Python

 ---

 ## The idea and key concepts

 `Regression` is any algorithm that takes a collection of inputs and predicts an output.
-I'll forgive you if you still don't follow.

 Let's give an example and this should make much more sense.
 Let's say we are trying to predict how much a house 🏡 will sell for in a desirable area of North London.
 We may know a few facts about the house e.g. the square footage of the house 🏠, the square footage of the garden 🌳 and whether there is a garage 🚙.

 In machine learning we call these facts `variables` or `features`.
-Intuitively we may value the house using a combination of these features. 🏠🌳🚙
+Intuitively we may value the house using a combination of these features.

 Linear regression uses a `linear combination` of the features to predict the output.
 This just means summing up each feature value multiplied by a number (called a `coefficient`) to represent how important that feature is e.g